Reinventing Documentary: The Art of Allan Sekula

 Tuesday, February 24

-Photo historian Blake Stimson is a professor at the University of Chicago.
+Photo historian Blake Stimson is a professor at the University of Illinois at Chicago.